UK study Finding a scholarship Postgraduate scholarships

 Scottish Universities Physics Alliance (SUPA)

-SUPA PhD scholarships are designed to attract the best physics students from around the world to come and study for a PhD in Scotland, and a number of fully funded Prize Studentships are available.
+SUPA PhD scholarships are designed to attract the best physics students from around the world to come and study for a PhD in Scotland.
+A number of fully funded prize PhD Studentships plus some Physics and Life Sciences Industrial Studentships are on offer.
+The participating universities are Aberdeen, Dundee, Edinburgh, Glasgow, Heriot-Watt, St Andrews, Strathclyde and UWS (formerly Paisley).

 There are also a number of postgraduate scholarships for students from specific regions looking to study in the UK: